 4 – Only use the mask when you need to

+Moving with our tips to prevent acne, irritations & rashes we should consider how important is to keep our mask on.
 You currently must wear masks on public transport.
 And it is advisory elsewhere.
 Where it is safe to do so, try and take your mask off for your skin to breath.

 - While you are not wearing your mask keep it we ventilated so it can dry off and won’t let the bacteria to live.